ManoManoTech/loggia/ROADMAP.md

 - Preset auto-activation based on feature/package detection
 - Provide type stubs that help language servers recognize extensions to the logger
 - Document and test `__json__` on our bundled `CustomJSONEncoder`
+- Right types for Python LoggerConfiguration constructor and methods (bool and int support, not just str...)
+- Good story for users to test their configuration (pytest config?)
 - Capture ANSI output in usage tests, render it with `ansi2html` and include it in the documentation

 ### Make Loggia more configurable